 Patrons may pay fines for other family members, but can be told only the amount due, not the specific titles overdue or missing.

-Upon request, specific titles of overdue materials or information on fines due will be emailed to the person who has checked the items out.
+Upon request, specific titles of overdue materials or information on fines due will be emailed or texted to the person who has checked the items out.

-Notification of reserves placed on library materials will be emailed to the patron who placed the reserve.
+Notification of reserves placed on library materials will be emailed or texted to the patron who placed the reserve.

 Reserved materials may be picked up by someone who has the patron's card, has written authorization from the patron, or who has been given permission to pick up the patron's holds via a note on the patron's account.